-- 1. The Titles of PEERS and other PERSONS OF RANK to be inserted as well as any important office they may hold. - 2.
-MEMBERS OF PARLIAMENT, MAGISTRATES, ALDERMEN, and other important public Officers, to state their profession or occupation, if any, after their official rank or title. - 3.
-All persons serving in the ARMY AND NAVY to state their rank, and the branch of the service to which they belong.
-Officers to state whether on the Active or the Retired List; Pensioners from the Army and Navy to state the service to which they belong. - 4.
-All persons in the CIVIL SERVICE to state their rank, and the department or branch to which they belong; those retired or superannuated to be distinguished. - 5.
-MINISTERS OF RELIGION.-Clergymen of every religious denomination are requested to describe themselves according to their clerical rank or position, and to state distinctly the Religious Body to which they belong. - 6.
-LEGAL PROFESSION .- Barristers to state whether they are in actual practice.
+2. MEMBERS OF PARLIAMENT, MAGISTRATES, ALDERMEN, and other important public Officers, to state their profession or and other important public Officers, to state their profession or occupation, if any, after their official rank or title.
+3. All persons serving in the ARMY AND NAYY, to state their rank and the branch of the service to which they belong.
+Officers to state whether on the Active or the Retired List; Pensioners from the Army and Navy to state the service to which they belong.
+4. All persons in the CIVIL SERVICE to state their rank, and the department or branch to which they belong; those retired or superannuated to be distinguished.
+5. MINISTERS OF RELIGION .- Clergymen of every religious denomination are requested to describe themselves according to their elerical rank or position, and to state distinctly the Church to which 6 LEGAL PROFESSION .- Barristers to state whether they are in actual practice.
 The designation Solicitor to be confined to those whose names are actually on the Roll.
 Clerks in Solicitors' offices should state whether they are Solicitor's Managing, Articled or General Clerk.
-Officers of any Court to state the name of the Office, and the name of the Court. - 7.
-Members of the MEDICAL PROFESSION to state whether Apothecary, Medical Assistant, &c., or are "not practising."
-They should also state the University or other Society of which they are Graduates, - 8.
-PROFESSORS, TEACHERS, PUBLIC WRITERS, AUTHORS, and SCIENTIFIC MEN, to state the particular branch of Science or Literature which they follow: Artists, the art which they cultivate.
-Graduates should enter their degrees in this column. - 9.
-STUDENTS of Theology, Law, or Medicine, and Undergraduates of any University, to be so returned. - 10.
-SCHOLARS.-Children or young persons attending a School or receiving regular instruction at home to be returned as Scholars. - 11.
+Officers of any Court to state the name of the Office, and the name of the Court.
+7. Members of the MEDICAL PROFESSION to state whether they practise as Physician, Surgeon, Dentist, Oculist, General Practi-tioner, Apothecary, Medical Assistant, &c., or are "not practising."
+They should also state the University or other Society of which they re Graduates, Fellows, or Licentiates.
+8. PROFESSORS, TEACHERS, PUBLIC WRITERS, AUTHORS, and SCIENTIFIC MEN, to state the particular branch of Science or Literature which they follow: Artists, the art which they cultivate.
+Graduates should enter their degrees in this column.
+9. STUDENTS of Theology, Law, or Medicine, and Undergraduates niversity, to be so returned.

+10. SCHOLARS.-Children or young persons attending a School receiving regular instruction at home to be returned as 11.
 FARMERS.-This term is to be applied only to the occupiers of land.
-Sons or Daughters employed at home or on the farm may be returned-"Farmer's Son," "Farmer's Daughter."
-Persons employed on the farm and sleeping in the Farmer's house should be described as Farm - 12.
-AGRICULTURAL LABOURERS, SHEPHERDS, and others employed on Farms, but not living in the Farmer's house, should be described as Agricultural Labourers, Shepherds, &c. - 13.
-PERSONS ENGAGED IN COMMERCE as Merchants, Brokers, Agents, &c., to state in all cases the particular branch of Commerce in which they are engaged, or the commodity in which they chiefly deal.-Examples: "Corn Merchant," "Member of --- Stock Exchange," "Tea Agent."
+Sons or Daughters employed at home or on the farm, may be returned-"Farmer's Son," "Farmer's Daughter."
+Persons employed on the farm and sleeping in the Farmer's house should be described on the farmants.
+12. AGRICULTURAL LABOURERS, SHEPHERDS, and others employed on Farms, but not living in the Farmer's house, should be described as Agricultural Labourers, Shepherds, &c.
+13. PERSONS ENGAGED IN COMMERCE as Merchants, Brokers, Agents, &c., to state in all cases the particular branch of Commerce in which they are engaged, or the staple in which they chiefly deal.- Examples: "Corn Merchant," "Member of-Stock Exchange," " Tea Agent."
 COMMERCIAL CLERK, COMMERCIAL TRAVELLER, SHOPMAN-always to add in what branch of business.